 You can also edit an existing crew member’s information directly from this menu.
-Note that these edits will save to the Catalog entry of that crewperson.
+Note that these edits will save to the Cast & Crew entry of that crewperson.

 Crew within a department are arranged by the order they are “selected”; these names can be reordered by dragging and dropping them in descending order.
 Departments themselves can be rearranged by clicking “Reorder Grid” on the main Call Sheet view.

 The Contact List functions similar to the Crew Grid.
-You can select any crew previously created in the Catalog or Crew Grid and add them to the Contact List.
+You can select any crew previously created in the Cast & Crew or Crew Grid and add them to the Contact List.
 These names can be reordered by dragging and dropping them in descending order as well.

 Manually-populated data only is typed into a given field is not available to be retrieved for other elements or future call sheets, with one exception – when it's saved to a